 *****COVID-19 update: My clinic is open and I am following the robust practice guidelines produced by the Register of Chinese Herbal Medicine and British Acupuncture Council in line with government guidance.
-You can read more about the changes that I have introduced to respect physical distancing and manage transmission risk in the treatment room https://www.oliviashawacupuncture.co.uk/blog/returning-to-work*********
+You can read more on my blog about the changes that I have introduced to make my clinic area COVID-19 secure : https://www.oliviashawacupuncture.co.uk/blog/returning-to-work*********

 “For me, there is no question that without Olivia’s careful, professional help, I wouldn’t be pregnant today.”
 (Sarah)

 Welcome to the website of Olivia Shaw.
 I am an experienced acupuncturist and herbalist based in Surbiton, Surrey, specialising in fertility issues, women’s health and pregnancy.
 I am a member of the Register of Chinese Herbal Medicine.